 For many bird watchers, one life list simply isn't enough.
-So, how can you break down your down?
+So, how can you break down your list?
 Here are a few ideas:

-1. House Lists - birds sighted around your home.
+1. Yard Lists - birds sighted around your home.

-2. Yearly Lists - for each year you bird watch.
+2. Annual Lists - for each year you bird watch.

-3. State Lists - sighting for particular state.
+3. State Lists - sighting for a particular state.